 PURGATORY: WHAT CAN I EXPECT THERE?

-We die.
-At that very moment of death, we know whether we will spend eternity in heaven or hell.
-So if Person X dies one hour from now and is not in a state of grace, then Person X will be in hell in exactly one hour.
+If Gabby Gossip dies one hour from now and is not in a state of grace, then Gabby Gossip will be in hell in exactly one hour.

-On the other hand, all people who die in a state of grace, with no mortal sin on their soul, will spend eternity in paradise.
-But most of us will first have to stop through purgatory to cleanse our souls of any remaining attachment to earthly things.
+On the other hand, if Persevering Pamela dies in a state of grace, with no mortal sin on her soul, she will spend eternity in paradise.
+Going straight to heaven is possible, but as Pamela correctly expects that she will first have to stop through purgatory to have her soul cleansed of any remaining attachment to earthly desires.
+Purgatory is no party.

 What is purgatory?
 It is the final purification or purging of our souls before we enter heaven.
 Purgatory is temporary.
 It will pass away on the last day of Earth.

 Is purgatory a place?
-Purgatory only refers to the STATE of being purged of our sinfulness.
-Whether or not there is a physical place where this occurs, we won’t know until then.
-Heaven, on the other hand, is definitely located in a physical place.
+Purgatory only refers to the state of being purged of our sinfulness.
+Whether or not there is a physical place where this occurs, we will not know until we arrive.

-Since it’s hard for us earthlings to envision supernatural things, it is common for some people to refer to purgatory as a place, which is fine, as long they realize that the Church hasn't yet defined whether or not it involves a place.
+Since it is difficult for us earthlings to envision supernatural things, some of us may tend to envision purgatory as a place, which is fine, as long we realize that the Church has not yet defined whether or not it involves a place.

 Is purgatory a second chance for us?
-No!
-There are no second chances after we die.
-Purgatory is only for the elect (those who are already forgiven for their sins when they die).
-Forgiveness is available only while we are on Earth, and only is available to us thanks to Christ's death and resurrection.
+No. There are no second chances after we die.
+Purgatory is only for the elect (the heaven-bound folks who were already forgiven for their sins upon dying).
+Forgiveness is available only while we are on Earth.
+It is available to us thanks to Christ's death and resurrection.

 The Bible says "But nothing unclean shall enter [heaven]" (Rev. 21:27)